-We develop a model in continuous time (though discrete time is also possible) with an infinite time horizon to get stationary problems.
-There are advantages to continuous time.
+We develop a model in continuous time (though discrete time is also possible) with infinite time horizon to get stationary problem.
+There are advantages with continuous time.
 We use stochastic control instead of Markov decision processes and get closed-form solutions.
-However, we must accept that inventory control is an impulse control and not a continuous control.
+However, we have to accept that the inventory control is an impulse control and not a continuous control.
 In discrete time, there is no difference.
 A continuous control is a rate, and the state (here, the inventory level) evolves continuously.
-In contrast, impulse control is a jump and the inventory is discontinuous (it changes instantaneously with the size of the jump).
-The reason we have to consider impulses is because there are fixed costs.
+In contrast, an impulse control is a jump and the inventory is discontinuous (it changes instantaneously with the size of the jump).
+The reason why we have to consider impulses is because there are fixed costs.
 Each time a production is decided, whatever its amount, there is a fixed cost to be paid.
 So deciding continuously will entail an infinite cost, which is impossible.
-Therefore, impulse control is a sequence of decision times at which we make an order or produce some quantity.
+Therefore, an impulse control is a sequence of decision times at which we make an order or produce some quantity.
 Associated with these times are the quantities produced or ordered, which are also decision variables.
-They correspond to the jumps in the inventory at the decision times.
+They correspond to the jumps of the inventory at the decision times.
 We can neglect the production times in the sense that what accounts is when the production modifies the inventory.
 Note that these decision times and quantities produced are random.
-They cannot be decided ex ante, since we must take into account the information that will be available in the future.
+They cannot be decided ex ante, since we have to take into account the information that will be available in the future.
 Random times in probability theory are called stopping times.
-Information is characterized by $\sigma$ -algebras.
-A time $t$ , there is a $\sigma$ -algebra $W^t$ which is the collection of events observable at time $t$ .
+Information is characterised by σ -algebras.
+A time t , there is a σ -algebra W^t which is the collection of events observable at time t .
 The effort towards the environment is a function of time, which affects the rate of demand.
-An $(s, S)$ policy is an example of impulse control (which turns out to be optimal).
-When the inventory, denoted hereafter by $x$ , attains the threshold $s$ , then the manufacturer replenishes its inventory, and the amount ordered is $S - x$ .
+An (s, S) policy is an example of impulse control (which turns out to be optimal).
+When the inventory, denoted hereafter by x , attains the threshold s , then the manufacturer replenishes its inventory, and the amount ordered is $S - x$.